Android Debug Bridge, popularly known as ADB USB Drivers is a “connection” for android developers to work out bugs in their Android applications.

 This function is performed by connecting a device that runs the software through a Personal Computer, and feeding its terminal commands.
-ADB lets its users modify their device (or device’s software) via a PC command line.
-ADB Driver is mainly useful for rooting your android mobile.
-In order to root your phone, you should have a pc suite of your android mobile’s version installed in your pc in order to communicate with your mobile for rooting.
+Android Debug Bridge lets its users modify their device (or device’s software) via a PC command line.
+ADB USB Drivers is mainly useful for rooting your android mobile.
+To root your phone, you should have a pc suite of your android mobile’s version installed in your pc to communicate with your mobile for rooting.

 A server runs in the background of the host system and communicates between the client and the ADB daemon running on an emulator or device.
 The server also maintains details of the connected device along with its state.
 There are command requests from ADB clients that require information from the Android-powered device or emulator.
-The ADB server uses two types of transport, mostly depending on the type of setup.
+The Android Debug Bridge server uses two types of transport, mostly depending on the type of setup.
 When a host is connected to a physical Android-powered device over USB, it uses USB as the transport, and in the case of an Android emulator, the transport is through TCP.

-Small – 9.18 MB
+- Small – 9.18 MB

-Fast – 15 seconds install (many times its even less)
+- Fast – 15 seconds install (many times its even less)

-AIO – ADB, Fastboot, and also Drivers
+- AIO – ADB, Fastboot, and also Drivers

-Easy to install – just run it and the program will guide you
+- Easy to install – just run it and the program will guide you

-Clean – ADB and Google Drivers from the latest SDK
+- Clean – ADB and Google Drivers from the latest SDK

 An ADB daemon that runs on the Android device/emulator as part of the Android USB framework and interacts with the server to help manage the Android-powered device.

 The ADB framework, unlike the other Android USB framework functions, does not have a Java or JNI framework component.
 It also does not expose any API for application development, as the ADB functionality is a developer debugging framework.
 The ADB framework is a daemon implemented in the C language running in the Android userspace.
 This daemon is facilitated by the Android USB framework, namely USB Device Manager and USB Debugging Manager.